Touch a hot stove. Ouch.

 Humans can be addicted to: drinking alcohol, taking drugs, smoking cigarettes, drinking caffeine, shopping, gambling, watching TV, cleaning, exercising, eating, bingeing and purging, going from relationship to relationship, watching porn, being angry, being depressed, playing video games, checking their cell phone, gambling, seeking the perfect spiritual guru, making a plan, winning, obsessing about their children, worrying, jealousy, analyzing…the behaviors are many.

-But many of the great spiritual and human behavior teachers often say that ‘THINKING’ itself is the ultimate addiction when it's fearful, narrow, or closed.
+But many of the great spiritual and human behavior teachers often say that ‘THINKING’ itself is the ultimate compulsion when it's fearful, narrow, or closed.
 Illusory thinking is the primary reason for all suffering!

 Many people report being totally attached to their mental activity or stories.
 They repeat them over and over, with the same results: temporary relief, and then MORE stress.